 TOGETHER WE CAN BUILD

-Build a World Where we All HAVE ACESS TO CLEAN WATER AND SUSTAINABLE HYGIENE
+Build a World Where we All HAVE ACESS TO CLEAN,SAFE WATER AND SUSTAINABLE HYGIENE.

 Who We Are

-We are a Non-governmental organization in Kenya enhancing access to safe, convenient and reliable #wash services in rural western Kenya.
+We are a Non-governmental organization in Kenya enhancing access to safe, convenient, reliable WASH and Sanitation in rural western Kenya.

 We ensure access to Safe drinking water and sanitation is within reach to deserving communities particularly women and girls who often disproportionately suffer to collect water.
 We believe safe water is medicine and an antidote to many preventable illness specifically in children.